Toshiro-kyun/Stock-Sentiment-Correlation/README.md

   ````
   NEWS_API_KEY = "YOUR NEWS-API KEY HERE"
   ````
-- Insert your settings into settings.py
+- Insert your settings into settings.py.
+Refer to the settings section below.

 - Run main.py
   ````